Some foods are sexier than others…or at least increase your sex drive.

-I gave a talk on “Manly Dieting” to the National Wellness Association at #IHRSA in LA on Culinary Medicine and Manly Dieting this week, and was overwhelmed with the response: 10% of the audience spoke with me afterwards, to ask if they could be in my beta test for men (and bring 9 other men), which we plan to run online later this year.
+I gave a talk on “Manly Dieting” to the National Wellness Association at #IHRSA in LA on Culinary Medicine and Manly Dieting, and was overwhelmed with the response: 10% of the audience spoke with me afterwards, to ask if they could be in my beta test for men (and bring 9 other men), which we plan to run online later this year.
+This beta test will study which foods can boosts your sex drive.
 I loved it, and plan to include them.
-Meanwhile:

 Dosage: It’s a meal!
 Three times daily.

 Another solution to metabolic syndrome is to get outside more often in nature.
 Time in nature has been linked to a happier, longer life, yet many people today spend a dangerous amount of time indoors.
 Are you one of them?
 Take my free quiz to discover if you are and get customized solutions delivered to your inbox.

 For more on sex drive and testosterone, see my NY Times op-ed on low T.